 Get in the holiday spirit with a visit to Plimoth Plantation, a recreated seventeenth-century village that showcases authentic Native American and early Colonial settlements.

 Engage with compelling actors as you explore real and reconstructed artifacts from the time period.
+And, in the Wampanoag Homesite, you’ll actually get to interact with Native people eager to share their history with you.

 Learn all about early relations between the Europeans and the Native Americans, and how the first Thanksgiving is said to have come about.
 There’s no better place to celebrate this holiday than at such a historic venue!